 The Cabal package is the unit of distribution.
-What this means is that each Cabal package can be distributed on its own in source or binary form.
-Of course there may be dependencies between packages, but there is usually a degree of flexibility in which versions of packages can work together so distributing them independently makes sense.
+This means that each Cabal package can be distributed on its own, in source or binary form.
+There may be dependencies between packages, but there is usually a degree of flexibility in which versions of packages can work together so distributing them independently makes sense.

 It is perhaps easiest to see what being “the unit of distribution” means by contrast to an alternative approach.
 Many projects are made up of several interdependent packages and during development these might all be kept under one common directory tree and be built and tested together.
 When it comes to distribution however, rather than distributing them all together in a single tarball, it is required that they each be distributed independently in their own tarballs.

 Cabal’s approach is to say that if you can specify a dependency on a package then that package should be able to be distributed independently.
 Or to put it the other way round, if you want to distribute it as a single unit, then it should be a single package.

 Cabal takes the approach that all packages dependencies are specified

 explicitly and specified in a declarative way.
 The point is to enable